harebrainedkiwi/Pi-Somfy/README.md

 This project allows to operate multiple Somfy shutters using the **RTS protocol** from a Raspberry Pi with cheap hardware costing less than $2.
 It comes with a command line interface, a web interface and an Amazon Alexa interface.

+Compatible with Raspberry Pi 5.
+Replaces the pigpio library in original Nickduino version with the lgpio library (Requires lgpio version 0.2.2.0 or greater)

 ## 2 Hardware

-This project has been developed and tested with a Raspberry Pi B+ and a Raspberry Pi 3 as the base platforms.
+This project has been developed and tested with a Raspberry Pi 5.
 Since the serial port and network are the only external ports used, the program could be used on other platforms with minor modifications and testing.

 Wi-Fi connectivity and Ethernet cable should both work.
 Note that the hardware has to be reasonably close (i.e. in the same house or in the same aisle of your mansion: just like a physical remote) to the shutters you operate, as the signal strength will otherwise not be sufficient.